vinahuyen/House-Price-Prediction/Readme.md

 ## 🧑‍💻 Author

 **Huyen Nguyen**
-Columbia University – *Storytelling with Data*
+University of Colorado Boulder – *Storytelling with Data*

 ---